TiesSchalij/From-Generic-to-Structure-Aware-Heuristics-through-Markov-Decision-Processes--CODE/README.md

 In MainPolicyCreation.m the first section is for user input.
 Specify how many BPP instance you wish to solve.
-Specify how many items each BPP instance should have Specify when Gurobi is allowed to terminate early.
-(Section 5.4) If you wish to solve presampled BPP instances, specify that.
+Specify how many items each BPP instance should have If you wish to solve presampled BPP instances, specify that.
 If left empty, new BPP instances will be generated.
 Specify the list of solvers for the subproblem you wish to evaluate.